 Purpose of MRI Sternum

-Evaluate tumors or metastatic lesions in the sternum.
+Evaluate tumors or metastases in the sternum.

-Differentiate between benign and malignant sternum lesions.
+Differentiate between benign and malignant lesions.

 Indications for the Test

-Monitoring of known sternal or mediastinal pathology.
+Follow-up known sternal or mediastinal disease.

 Procedure of MRI Sternum